 Ok, I can do this.
 A few months ago I experimented with Daiya cheese plus a few other ingredients using a recipe I found online for a dairy free cheese sauce.
 That recipe wasn’t too far off from the sauce in my real dairy Homemade Macaroni and Cheese recipe so I decided to follow my own recipe, but dairy free.

 We replaced the cheese with Daiya “cheddar” cheese, butter with Earth Balance and for milk we used Silk soy milk.
 We usually use Almond Breeze almond milk but didn’t have any and our local store had a small container of unflavored soy milk.
+It’s also easy to make this macaroni and cheese gluten free by substituting the flour for your favorite gluten free flour mix and the pasta for rice or quinoa pasta.

 The Daiya cheese takes a little bit longer to melt into the butter and oil but not much.
 Once you have something that resembles a sauce, it’s ready.
 I wanted to keep cooking it, thinking it would thin out but that never happened.
 It looks pretty globular but trust me, it will be fine once you add the macaroni and taste fantastic.